Personal Bankruptcy Solutions

 - People are able to get mortgages as soon as three years after discharge provided there has been no trouble in the interim.

 - Few jobs are affected by bankruptcy.
-Solicitors and Financial Advisers would not be able to practice, but jobs like the NHS, Office and Council workers, and those working in shops and factories are not affected.
+Solicitors and Financial Team would not be able to practice, but jobs like the NHS, Office and Council workers, and those working in shops and factories are not affected.

 Should you decide that bankruptcy is the right option for you, we will: